 New Mexico's Boards of Education announced the selection of 78 deserving individuals to receive the New Mexico School Boards Association 2015 Excellence for Student Achievement Award.

 Along with a projected rise in enrollment for the fall semester, New Mexico Tech also will ask the average student to cough up an extra 5 percent more in tuition and fees.

-Each year, the second week of April is dedicated to the men and women who serve as public safety telecommunicators, those who the public know as dispatchers.
+Each year the second full week of April is dedicated to the men and women who serve as public safety telecommunicators, otherwise known to the public as 911 operators and dispatchers.